tc39/proposal-intl-eradisplay/README.md

 This is why I suggest to have patterns that always associate an era component when the year should be displayed.
 The default `eraDisplay` option shall skip this era component when it is not required.

-We could change the proposal in setting a new pattern, "patternwoe" (pattern without era) in a samilar way as "pattern12".
+We could change the proposal in setting a new pattern, "patternwoe" (pattern without era) in a similar way as "pattern12".
 The Intl.DateTimeFormat formatting methods would have to recompute the pattern for each date displayed, whereas here we propose to use the same pattern, just dropping a component in certain cases.